 In this raised bed, I'm checking on the radishes and lettuce that were planted from seed.
 Usually planting from seed adds more weeks to the timeline but both of those veggies grow rapidly.

 In these uncertain times, I urge all of you to grow something even if you are limited with the amount of space that you have.
 So many spring vegetables such as lettuce can be grown in containers if you have a bit of balcony or patio space.
-To get you started, you can read this post I did years ago: Growing Lettuce in Containers
+To get you started, you can read this post I did years on growing lettuce in containers.

 Herbs grow well in pots too and they are easy to grow for a beginner.
 We usually think of growing culinary herbs for their taste, but they can be nutritional powerhouses, too.
 I usually add a few snips of parsley and cilantro to salads.
-You’ll find more information on growing herbs here: Herb Growing Tips
+You'll find more information on growing herbs in my herb growing tips.

 Because we have the space, most of our spring garden is planted in raised beds.
-If you are interested in building raised beds, here is a post that Leo wrote that tells how he built ours: Raised Beds
+If you are interested in building raised beds, here is a post that Leo wrote that tells how he built our raised beds.

 Normally we wait until a little later to plant those, but we have had a very mild spring and our temps lately have been more summer-like.

 So off we went to a local greenhouse to get our transplants.
-We encountered only one other person there and we were very careful.
-Since garden centers and nurseries have been designated an essential business, they remain open.
-Most of them will allow you to call ahead to give your order and payment and will put the plants in the back of your car.
+However, most of them will allow you to call ahead to give your order and payment and will put the plants in the back of your car.